 Cost of Tickets?

-Note that even if a ticket is free (for children or a free Sunday), one must still make a reservation online and pay the €2 booking fee unless you are using the Roma Pass (see Reservations section below).
+Note that even if a ticket is free (e.g, for children or a free day), one must still make a reservation by phone or online and pay the €2 booking fee.

 How to Make Reservations and Book Tickets?

 All visitors must have advanced ticket reservations.
 During less busy times of the year, you may be able to buy tickets on the same day in person at the museum ticket office, but time slots are often sold out in advance so it is very wise to book ahead as soon as you know which day you plan to visit.